adominguez17/BA-003-Executive-Operations-Dashboard-Power-BI-/README.md

 # Executive Summary

-Executive leadership lacked a centralized reporting platform capable of providing real-time operational visibility into records processing, legal operations, compliance activities, and overall facility performance.
-Daily reporting relied on manually compiling information from multiple Excel workbooks, making the process time-consuming, inconsistent, and difficult to scale.
+Following the implementation of the Enterprise Records Management & Compliance System (BA-002), executive leadership required a centralized reporting platform capable of monitoring operational performance, document accountability, and records processing efficiency.

-To address these challenges, I independently designed and developed a comprehensive Executive Operations Dashboard using Microsoft Power BI.
-The solution consolidated operational data from standardized Excel databases into a single interactive reporting platform that enabled leadership to monitor key performance indicators, operational trends, workload distribution, and overall organizational performance.
+I independently designed and developed an Executive Operations Dashboard using Microsoft Power BI to transform over 20,000 detainee record transactions into meaningful executive-level insights.
+The dashboard consolidated operational data from the records management database into an interactive reporting platform that provided leadership with real-time visibility into record completion, processing trends, missing documentation, and overall operational performance.

-The dashboard transformed manual reporting into an automated executive reporting solution, providing leadership with immediate access to actionable operational intelligence while significantly reducing the time required to prepare daily and monthly reports.
+By replacing manually compiled daily reports with automated executive dashboards, the solution significantly reduced reporting effort while enabling leadership to quickly identify operational bottlenecks, monitor compliance performance, and make informed decisions based on consistent, data-driven metrics.

 ---